shohei-kojima/hervk_kmers/README.md

 # hervk_kmers

+# About
+Calculate k-mer occurrence from BAM file.
+Currently only BAM file is supported (does not support CRAM).

 # git clone
 git clone https://github.com/shohei-kojima/hervk_kmers

-# quick usage for impatient
+# Usage for impatient

-## Calculate k-mer freq from all reads
+### Calculate k-mer freq from all reads (e.g. all reads in BAM, including HERV-K)
 ```
 python main.py -b tmp.bam -overwrite
 ```

-## Calculate k-mer freq only from non-LTR region of HERV-K
+### Calculate k-mer freq only from non-LTR region of HERV-K
 ```
 python main_hervk.py -b tmp.bam -overwrite
 ```